keshar20/SQL/README.md

     FROM Bill
 );

--- Why would you create an index on the email column?
+QUE10.Why would you create an index on the email column?
--- An index on the email column is created to improve search performance.
+ANS:An index on the email column is created to improve search performance.

--- How does indexing improve appointment search performance?
+QUE11.How does indexing improve appointment search performance?
 -- Indexing improves appointment search performance by reducing the amount of data the database has to scan.

--- Display Patients with Bills Using CTE
+QUE12.Display Patients with Bills Using CTE
 WITH Patient_Bills AS (
 		SELECT p.patient_id , p.first_name, b.bill_no, b.total_bill
 		FROM patient p